mosip/documentation/docs/registration-client-home-page.md

 ![](_images/reg-client-biometric-page.png)

-### Application Upload
+### Application upload
-Application upload refers to upload of supervisor reviewed registration packets (approved and rejected).
+* Application upload refers to upload of supervisor reviewed registration packets (approved and rejected).
 From this page, the operator can export the packets to any location on their machine on clicking **Save to Device** button.
-      - Upload of registration packet from this page internally performs two operations in sequence:
+* Upload of registration packet from this page internally performs two operations in sequence:
     * Sync registration metadata to server
     * On successful sync of metadata, actual registration packets are uploaded to the server.

 **Client Status**: This column displays the status of a registration packet based on the above mentioned operation.

-       * APPROVED
+ 1. APPROVED
-       * REJECTED
+ 2. REJECTED
-       * SYNCED
+ 3. SYNCED
-       * EXPORTED
+ 4. EXPORTED

 **Server Status**:

 On success,

-       * PUSHED
+1. PUSHED
-       * PROCESSED
+2. PROCESSED
-       * ACCEPTED
+3. ACCEPTED

 On failure,

-       * REREGISTER
+1. REREGISTER
-       * REJECTED
+2. REJECTED
-       * RESEND
+3. RESEND

 ### Registration Type
 This column displays the type of registration packet (New packet, Lost packet, Update packet, Correction packet)